jackzhu2050/jackzhu2050.github.io/_posts/2021-05-22-of-human-bondage.md

 ----

-In literature, a lot writers touched similar topic, e.g *Dickens*'s *David Copperfield*, which is on the top of my list now.
-I want to see a different life from another great English author.
+In literature, a lot of writers touched the similar topic, e.g *Dickens*'s *David Copperfield*, which is on the top of my list now.
+I want to see a different life written by another great English writer.